 In this Article

-Conjunctivitis in pregnancy is linked to the following causes-
+Conjunctivitis may be linked to one of the following causes.

 3. Seasonal Allergy

-Seasonal allergens are common and responsible for causing conjunctivitis during pregnancy.
-It usually happens during spring time and you’ll notice that your eyes are red, itchy, and cause no drainage.
+Seasonal allergens are common and are responsible for causing conjunctivitis during pregnancy.
+It usually happens during springtime; you’ll notice that your eyes tear up, become red and turn itchy.
+A pollen allergy is the most common kind of allergy that causes conjunctivitis.
+The inflammation is also accompanied by sneezing.

 4. Foreign Body